 The noughties saw an explosion of creatively and new content, thanks in no small part to much encouragement and many great contributions from some world-class coding-wizards, puzzle-designers and computational-complexity boffins.
 This was the decade that made the NEWS and rewrote the RULES.
 It rocked, rolled, wriggled, pushed-the-box and walked-the-perilous-plank.
 Could anything spoil the fun?

 Well, the tensies arrived.
 Support for java applets was waning fast, it was like staring at a black-hole at the end of a no-U-turn maze.
 And my audience was drawn away, by the dazzle of tablets and phones and downloadable puzzle apps.
 By 2014 my site was all but moth-balled.
 Was it CTRL-ALT-DEL for clickmazes?
-But an old puzzle-designer does not stop once she is proven PSPACE-complete and old applets do not die they just wait for the right transpiler.
+But an old puzzle-designer does not stop once she is proven PSPACE-complete and old applets can rise again, phoenix like, given a little time, self-belief and the right technology.
 2020 was a strong, bright light to aim for in my personal maze-of-life.
 Retirement and a reboot beckoned.

 "Hello.
 IT.
 Have you tried switching it off and on again? " (IT Crowd - 2010)

 So here we are in yet another decade.
 Reboot complete and rusty tools replaced.
 Might this turn out to be the best decade yet?